Understanding the TikTok Algorithm in 2026

 As a result, the first step is to understand your audience.
 This means determining who your followers are and where they are located.
 Use TikTok’s own analytics tools to find out when your audience is most active to make sure your video plays on many FYPs.
 To view the analytics pages, you must first upgrade your account to a Pro account, either Creator or Business.

 In addition to the analytics tools for each Pro Account, TikTok offers an overview page for general statistics about the platform.
-The app provides data on trending hashtags, songs, creators, and TikTok videos in its own Creative Center on a daily basis.
+The app provides daily data on trending hashtags, songs, creators, and TikTok videos in its own Creative Center.
 Trend Discovery is designed to inspire, update, and maximise success on the platform.
 Upgrade to a TikTok Pro account to access analytics on follower demographics, top territories, and activity times.

 Generally, Tuesday through Thursday mornings, from 9 to 10 a.m., are good times to post new content.
 However, here's a more in-depth breakdown: